MileHacker Logo

 • Miyazaki Prefectural Library & Archives:

-Mainly a library, often hosts smaller exhibitions on local history, literature, and culture through documents and artifacts.
+Mainly a library, usually has smaller exhibitions on local history, literature, and culture through documents plus relics.

 • Miyazaki Prefectural Arts Center: